denadai2/jacobs_urban_planning/README.md

 ### Boundaries
 You need to place some shapefiles that act as boundaries of the city.
 These shapefiles have to contain one multi-polygon.
 They have to be placed in `data/shps/boundaries/[cityname].shp`.
-You can create them dissolving the `procom` variable from the shapefiles of the Italian census, or by downloading them from OpenStreetMap.
+If you start from the shapefiles of the Italian census, you can create them dissolving by the `procom` variable, otherwise you can download them from other sources (e.g. from OpenStreetMap).
 I placed an example of boundary in `data/shps/boundaries/milano.*`.

 ### Land-use